PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 predictions.

 Note - When upgrading PowerShell preview versions, it's important to upgrade to the corresponding version of PSReadLine.
-Incorrect versions will result in an error when PowerShell starts.
+Some beta versions may result in an error when PowerShell starts.

 ### Enabling and Disabling Predictions